COLD WATER SURFING IN SWEDEN

 Most people that surf in Sweden learned elsewhere, and got back into the hobby once they came back home.
 However not everyone!
 During our travels we’ve met Swedish surfers that both learned and became good surfers in the cold and windy conditions on offer.

 One thing is for sure: Surfing in Sweden develops character.
 You find yourself standing naked in 0 degrees and strong winds, fumbling with the wetsuit.
 You get brain freezes before you’ve even reached the line-up.
 You get freezing water rushing through your wetsuit at every wipeout.
-And still, on a good day, you’re definitely not alone.
+And still, on a good day, you’re definitely not surfing alone.

-As the video clearly shows, surfing in Sweden is not the picture-perfect paradise that is usually associated with the sport.
+As the video clearly shows, surfing in Sweden is not the picture-perfect paradise that is usually associated with the surfing sport.
 It’s rough and windy, and usually the best place to change into your wetsuit is crouched down behind the door of the car.

 Good waves are created from wind far out at sea.
-The greater the distance between the origin of the waves and the coast, the better the waves are usually.
+The greater the distance between the origin of the waves and the coast, the better the waves usually are.
 This is called fetch.
 Sweden has very little fetch, and thus when the waves arrive to our shores the wind is in 99% of the cases still going very strong.
 That means that for surfing in Sweden, it’s almost always a good idea to wear a thick wetsuit, gloves, shoes and a hoodie.

 The surfing community in Sweden is an interesting bunch.
 There’s the classic middle-aged viking surfers, rolling up in their old model Volvos, carrying anything from fun hybrid boards to classical longboards.
 Often with a bit of a beard full of icicles and a sly smile.